 6. Relaxes the Body

 It contains tremendous amounts of zinc and magnesium.
 This enables you to sleep better at night, making way for more effective healing.
 Magnesium helps in replenishing your lost energy within seconds.
-A good quality sleep rests your tired eyes, thus relaxing your body as a whole.
+A good quality sleep rests your tired eyes, thus relaxing your body.

 7. Promotes Gastrointestinal Health